 We were fighting against a greater enemy during World War II, which was Nazi Germany

 The answer is long and a bit complicated, but essentially it boils down to this: We in America allied with Soviet Russia during World War II to fight against a greater enemy (Nazi Germany) that had actually declared war on us, when Soviet Russia had not.
 Later on, we watched with horror as the poor countries of Eastern Europe were passed from one dictator (Hitler) to another (Joseph Stalin), and reluctantly realized that the Soviet Union could be every bit as threatening as Nazi Germany had been; and fought hard to prevent its expansion into any further territory.

 The common theme in our dealings with the Russians was America's national interest

 These ideas might seem incompatible: Allying with the Russians during one five-year period, and being enemies with them for more than forty years after that.
 Yet the alliance and the later conflict both had a common theme in them, which was America's national interest.
 It was served by an alliance of necessity during World War II, and an opposition of equal necessity during the Cold War period.

 The arguments against allying with the Russians during World War II

 On the one side of the debate, there are some who say we should not have allied with Soviet Russia during World War II.
-This side has plenty of ammunition for its arguments, in the many war crimes committed by the Soviet Union during this period (murders, rapes, and everything else); as well as a catalog of atrocious crimes against its own people during the 1920's and 30's (including the Great Purges and mass murders).
+This side has plenty of ammunition for its arguments, in the many war crimes committed by the Soviet Union during this period (murders, rapes, and everything else); as well as a catalog of atrocious crimes against its own people during the 1920's and 30's (including the Red Terror, the Great Purges, and other mass murders).
 From the beginning of the Russian Revolution of 1917, the dictatorial tendencies of communism were well-documented; and we had reason to shudder at the prospect of an alliance with them.